hermescenter/dontspy.eu/site/content/en/faces/index.md

 * Biometric identification is currently banned as per the **General Data Protection Regulation (GDPR)**;

 * Wait, so… Are we some sort of _criminals_?
 Well, technically speaking, ours is an act of **civil disobedience**.
-We want to make sure our voice is heard – loud and clear, as all citizens are facing an imminent threat and Europeans’ **digital future** looks pretty scary.
+We want to make sure our voice is heard – loud and clear, as all citizens are facing an imminent threat and Europeans’ **digital future** looks scary.

 * **We do not encourage anyone** to repeat this action outside of this campaign.
 Please keep in mind that if you decide to submit any data or image **we’ll protect your anonymity**.
 Always.